holgerthies/iRRAM-analytic/evaluation/README.md

 - mantissa and exponent for the error of the value y(t) of the solution function at the last step
 - exponent if error is written in the form 2^n Otherwise at each step the time t, and all values of y(t) are output with the given precision.

+For technical reasons, it is necessary to set the `SHOW_OUTPUT` flag in the first line of `ode2.cc` to `true` if you want to specify the output precision and to `false` if you want to give the number of iterations.

 The data in the file data.txt is generated as follows: the program ode2 is run with parameter --prec_inc=1 and as value for t 1.0 is chosen.